 While there hasn’t been a ton of research on the protective effects of nausea and vomiting during pregnancy, a couple recent studies show that NVP appears to be linked to lower rates of miscarriage, especially for women who have a previous history of pregnancy losses, Neczypor says.
 Not only that, but NVP is also now being associated with a lower likelihood for problems such as intrauterine growth restriction, birth defects and preterm birth.
 “Additionally, limited evidence appears to show that children of women who experienced moderate to severe NVP appear to achieve childhood developmental milestones in a more timely and consistent manner than do those whose mothers did not experience NVP,” Neczypor adds.

-The study, out of The Hospital for Sick Children and the University of Toronto’s Motherisk Program, found that moms who were victims of morning sickness experienced three times fewer miscarriages, up to 80 percent fewer malformations and fewer preterm births than those who didn’t.
+A 2014 study, out of The Hospital for Sick Children and the University of Toronto’s Motherisk Program, found that moms who were victims of morning sickness experienced three times fewer miscarriages, up to 80 percent fewer malformations and fewer preterm births than those who didn’t.
 This “preventative effect” of nausea even held true for women over 35, whose miscarriage risk is higher.

 Another report, published by National Institutes of Health researchers in 2016, “confirms that there is a protective association between nausea and vomiting and a lower risk of pregnancy loss," says Stefanie N. Hinkle, PhD, a staff scientist in NICHD’s Epidemiology Branch and the study’s first author.
 In fact, researchers found that women who experienced nausea alone or nausea with vomiting were 50 to 75 percent less likely to experience a pregnancy loss than those who didn’t.